AfterShip makes its automated shipping API, Postmen, available for free – TechCrunch

 Postmen is partnered with 60 couriers, including USPS, DHL, FedEx and UPS, and integrates with a retailer’s existing shipping system.
 It allows them to print shipping and return labels, and track courier costs, delivery time estimates and shipment performances.
 It also allows them to keep discounted rates they have already negotiated with couriers and makes it possible to add new couriers within two weeks, a process Chan said can typically take months.

-He added that giving retailers more flexibility during the pandemic, which has disrupted many logistics and fulfillment networks.
+He added that gives retailers more flexibility during the pandemic, which has disrupted many logistics and fulfillment networks.

 “If you are shipping with postal services, we have data that shows most of China Post’s parcels, for example, were usually delivered within 26 days, but now it is 40 days.
 Some of them take longer and some of them are shipped within normal times, but the problem is we don’t know,” Chan said.
-“Postmen lets users switch to other carriers more easily and then for tracking, we give visibility into shipping performance, so you can analyze carriers and chose different ones.”
+“Postmen lets users switch to other carriers more easily and then for tracking, we give visibility into shipping performance, so you can analyze carriers and choose different ones.”

-Founded in 2012 and headquartered in Hong Kong, AfterShip’s products are used by clients ranging from small- to medium-sized businesses to large enterprises.
+Founded in 2012 and headquartered in Hong Kong, AfterShip’s products are used by clients ranging from small to medium-sized businesses to large enterprises.
 Postmen users include Etsy, Harry’s Razor Blades and Watson’s, one of the world’s largest health and beauty retail groups.
 Chan said Watson’s uses the software to manage shipments for its Asia-Pacific operations, including warehouse-to-store deliveries performed by multiple couriers.

 Some of the smaller companies that use Postmen include e-commerce order fulfillment provider Floship.
 Its co-founder, Steven Suh, said in a statement that Floship’s postal shipping lead time used to be about one to two weeks, but after the pandemic, that increased to as much as 60 days or more.
 At the same time, Floship’s postal costs rose by almost 100%.